sterling757/GUI-Gas-Station-Project/README.md

 1) unzip folder
 2) run 'npm install' in the command line to install missing packages
 3) run 'npm start' to start the program
-4) open and interact with the program in your respective active localhost post
+4) open and interact with the program online on your respective active localhost port